mhirschberg/sqlplusdemo/README.md

 WHERE a.city = "Toulouse"
 ORDER BY a.airportname;
 ```
+**Explaination**

+`INNER NEST` is a SQL++ join operation that combines documents from two different datasets based on a specified condition.
+Unlike a regular `JOIN`, `INNER NEST` embeds the matching documents from the second dataset into an array within the first dataset.

+Context: _airport_ and _route_ collections in the `travel-sample` bucket.
+* _airport_: information about airports, including their FAA code (faa), city, and airport name.
+* _route_: information about flight routes, including the source airport (sourceairport) and destination airport.

+What `INNER NEST route r ON a.faa = r.sourceairport` does:
+* This is where the magic happens.
+It finds all route documents (r) where the sourceairport matches the faa code of the airport document (a).
+* Instead of creating a flat, joined result (like a regular JOIN), it nests the matching route documents into an array within the airport document.

-### Calculate the number of airlines per country using a window function, showing the distribution of airlines across different countries.
+### Calculate the number of airlines per country, showing the distribution of airlines across different countries.
 ```sql
 SELECT a.name, a.country,
        COUNT(*) OVER (PARTITION BY a.country) AS country_airline_count